 Black holes can be understood using information.
 (Simulated view of a black hole by Alain Riazuelo.)

 It's heady stuff, but what is certain is that thinking in terms of information has proved very useful in physics.
 The second law of thermodynamics, for example, which says that heat naturally flows from hot bodies to cold ones, puzzled physicists for a long time because there is nothing in the laws of physics that stops "hot" and "cold" molecules from moving the other way around.
 It was an information based interpretation that finally explained the law (see this Plus article for more).
 Similarly, black holes, whose gravitational pull is so strong that not even light can escape from their vicinity, are better understood if you think of them as things that swallow up information, rather than things that swallow up matter.
-This is another idea we will explore in a future article.
+(See here for more about information and black holes.)

 One thing is for sure: information is an interesting thing that poses many intriguing questions.
 In collaboration with the Foundational Questions Institute we would like to take up the challenge.
 Our Information about information project will bring you articles that explore and answer some of those questions, based on interviews with leading experts.
 Click here to find out more.

 Marianne Freiberger is Editor of Plus.